Updated October 2018

 Since its September 2016 Grand Opening, the National Museum of African American History and Culture has created remarkable interest and drawn heavy crowds day after day.
 Many visitors — and those planning to visit —have questions.
 We’ve tried to answer some of the most popular ones in this African-American Museum FAQ:

 Why are timed passes required for entry?
 No other Smithsonian uses them.

-Because of expected crowds, timed passes will allow a smoother entry flow into the museum.
+Because of the crowds, timed passes allow a smoother entry flow into the museum.

 How far in advance do I need to get my tickets?